List of aviation incidents involving terrorism: 1970s

+JAT Flight 367

+On January 26, 1972, a Douglas DC-9 flying between Stockholm and Belgrade via Copenhagen and Zagreb crashed near Srbská Kamenice, Czechoslovakia after a bomb exploded at cruising altitude.
+The bomb was suspected to have been planted by Croatian nationalists.
+27 of the 28 on board were killed, with the only survivor being flight attendant Vesna Vulović.

+TWA Flight 841 (1974)

+TWA Flight 841 (1974) On September 8, 1974, a Boeing 707-331B (registered N8734[1]) operating as TWA Flight 841 from Tel Aviv to New York City via Athens and Rome crashed into the Ionian Sea, killing all aboard.
+The National Transportation Safety Board determined that the plane had been destroyed by a bomb hidden in the cargo hold.
+The detonation of the bomb destroyed the systems responsible for operating the plane's control surfaces, causing the plane to pitch up until it stalled and dove into the sea.

 Cubana de Aviación Flight 455

-Cubana de Aviación Flight 455 was a Cuban Douglas DC-8 flying from Barbados to Jamaica that was brought down on October 6, 1976 by a terrorist bomb attack occurring 11 minutes after takeoff.
+Cubana de Aviación Flight 455 was a Cuban Douglas DC-8 flying from Barbados to Jamaica that was brought down on October 6, 1976, by a terrorist bomb attack occurring 11 minutes after takeoff.
 All 73 people on board the Douglas DC-8 aircraft were killed.
 Among the 25 crew members, the passengers comprised 57 Cubans – including the Cuban National Fencing team, and several government officials – 11 Guyanese, and 5 North Koreans – of which 4 Koreans were government officials.

 Several CIA-linked anti-Castro Cuban exiles were implicated by the evidence.

 1980s

+Gulf Air Flight 771

+On 23 September 1983, a Boeing 737 operating between Karachi and Abu Dhabi crashed in the desert near Jebel Ali, UAE after a bomb planted by the Abu Nidal Organization exploded.
+All on board were killed.

 Air India Flight 182

 Air India Flight 182 was an Air India Boeing 747 operating on the Toronto–Montreal–London–Delhi route.
 On 23 June 1985 it was operated using Boeing 747-237B registered VT-EFO.
-It disintegrated in midair en route from Montreal to London, at an altitude of 31,000 feet (9,400 m) over the Atlantic Ocean, as a result of the explosion from a bomb planted by Canadian Sikh terrorists.
+It disintegrated in midair en route from Montreal to London, at an altitude of 31,000 feet (9,400 m) over the Atlantic Ocean, as a result of the explosion from a bomb planted by Babbar Khalsa International.
 The remnants of the airliner fell into the ocean approximately 120 miles (190 km) west-southwest of the southwest tip of Ireland, killing all aboard: 329 people, including 268 Canadian citizens, 27 British citizens and 24 Indian citizens.
 The bombing of Air India Flight 182 is the largest mass killing in Canadian history, the deadliest aviation accident in the history of Air India and was the deadliest act of aviation terrorism until the September 11 attacks in 2001.